 Education and Training

-MA, Counseling and Guidance, New Mexico State University
+MA in Counseling and Guidance - New Mexico State University

-Mental Health Therapist, Coordinator of the Family Wellness Program
+Child and Family Therapist, Coordinator of Family Wellness Services

 Montoya LA.
 Adjusting to Hearing Loss during High School: Preparing Students for Successful Transition to Postsecondary Education or Training.
 In Watson D, Schroedel JG, Kolvitz M, Decaro J, Kavin D, editors.
 Hard of Hearing Students in Post-Secondary Settings: A Guide for Service Providers.
 University of Tennessee, Center on Deafness, Knoxville, TN.
 Chapter 3, May 2007.

 Montoya L, Witmer R. Integrated Behavioral Health Services for Deaf and Hard of Hearing Children and Families in a Pediatric Audiology Practice – Pursuing a Healthy Start to Deafness and Hearing Differences.
 American Deafness and Rehabilitation Association (ADARA) Breakout Conference, Pittsburgh, PA.
 (March 2014).

 Montoya L, Mathos K, Spitz R, Zurek C, Hart G, Veety M. Deaf Intellectual Disabilities State Program Panel.
 ADARA Breakout Conference, Pittsburgh, PA.
 (March 2014)